LizardByte/Sunshine/docs/source/about/advanced_usage.rst

    Minimum number of CPU threads used for encoding.

    .. note:: Increasing the value slightly reduces encoding efficiency, but the tradeoff is usually worth it to gain
-      the use of more CPU cores for encoding.
+      the use of more CPU threads for encoding.
 The ideal value is the lowest value that can reliably encode at your desired streaming settings on your hardware.

 **Default**